Palak Corn Recipe

 Ingredients

 Spinach (Palak) – You can use either fresh spinach or frozen spinach in this recipe.
 If you are using frozen packets, then thaw them to room temperature before using.
-Also, use half the quantity of frozen spinach compared to fresh spinach, as the frozen spinach is already blanched and moisture-free.
+Also, use half the quantity of frozen spinach as you would fresh, since it is already blanched and has lost moisture.
 You can also use baby spinach in place of regular spinach.

 I used frozen corn, but to make it more interesting, you can roast a corn cob over direct flame until it is charred, then shuck it and add the roasted kernels to the gravy.

-Baking Soda – A pinch of baking soda added during blanching helps to retain the vibrant green color of spinach.
+Baking Soda – Adding a pinch of baking soda during blanching helps retain spinach’s vibrant green color.
 Try this tip.

 Other Ingredients – You will also need green chillies, cooking oil, cumin seeds, dry red chilies, red onions, garlic, fresh tomatoes, unsweetened heavy cream, and lime juice (or lemon juice).